 - Intercultural communication through literature – including children´s literature

+Note that in addition to the eight themes suggested above, any topic dealing with intercultural communication from anywhere in the worlds is welcome.
 Contributions from seasoned scholars as well as from students and practitioners interested in the various aspects of culture and communication are encouraged.

 Complete panel proposals are encouraged, but individual entries are also welcome.